diy/intercom.js/README.md

 ## Using with Socket.io

-With the [socket.io](http://socket.io/) binding it's easy set up the socket connection to broadcast messages it recieves to all open windows.
+With the [socket.io](http://socket.io/) binding it's easy set up the socket connection to broadcast messages it receives to all open windows.
 Similarly, it's effortless to send messages over a single active socket from any open window (simply by calling `emit` on intercom).

 ```javascript
 intercom.bind(socket);